Vigneshwar4053/whatsthat/README.md

 <details>
   <summary><b>Q: How will a blind person use this this ?</b></summary>
-  <p>Currently for demonstration we've added the frontend web interface, but we can separately integrate the functionality to custom hardware projects so make the application auto run or turn on using voice commands for Real-life usage</p>
+  <p>Currently for demonstration we've added the frontend web interface, but we can separately integrate the functionality to custom hardware projects to make the application auto run or turn on using voice commands for Real-life usage</p>
 </details>

 <details>